ashish-mittal2047/rock-paper-scissors/README.md

 Rock, paper, scissors game with GUI, to be played on the browser.
-The game ends when one of the player wins five rounds.
+The game ends when one of the players wins five rounds.